After working through the feedback from the developmental editor, it’s time to look for a copy editor.

 The words should flow for easy reading.
 Revised

-This also leads into numerals, font, and capitalisation.
 The copy editor will check for consistent usage throughout the MS and highlight variations.
-They may also suggest which variation suits the narrative better and adds substance to it.
+They may also suggest changes to better suit the narrative.

 An example being: